kid1carus/AppleWatchFaces/readme.md

 Not very well depending on the watchOS version.
 Current known issues:
 - May not install to watch (b3)
-- May not sync faces properyl (b2)
+- May not sync faces properly (b2)
 - Will show digital time in upper right corner (all betas)